 The effects loop is buffered by 12AU7 tube.
 Adding the 12AU7, for several reasons, is not the cheapest solution but the 12AU7 does this job best as it affects the original signal least.
 The effects loop’s volume knob enables you to amplify, attenuate or balance the signal.
 Last but not least: You can true-bypass the effects loop with the footswitch!
 Tech talk: True bypass is achieved by a double relay switch at the front- and back of the loop.
 When the loop is being bypassed the loop physically disappears from the signal path.

 SVC -Seamless Volume Control- (Tube amp volume under control !)

-As both channels have individual gain and master volume controls, it’s easy to find your sweet spot on each channel.
+As both channels have individual gain controls, it’s easy to find your sweet spot on each channel.
 In the power section you’ll find an extra ‘total’ volume control which enables you to balance both channels volume levels, perfect for playing 'live'.
 But there is another amazing and unique feature called SVC (Seamless Volume Control).
 The power section ‘total’ volume control is capable of producing 0,1 Watt bedroom levels yet retaining great tone.
 So from now on the power-soak is a thing of the past!

 18 Watt Specification: